Optum/giraffle/template/docs/configuration.md

 > Type: String

+## logDir
+Set the directory for the gsql client to put it's logs into.

+> Type: String

 ## password
 Set this property to the value of the password to use in conjunction with the [`userName`](#userName).